kerry-tokyo/kerry-tokyo/README.md

 > I'm good at component-oriented UI design and I love it.
 (That is React)

 ### Future
-I am currently working as a freelancer, but I will leave freelance in the near future (within half a year) and belong to a web-based design company.
+I am currently working as a freelancer, but I will leave freelance in the near future and belong to a web-based design company.
 There are several companies I would like to visit, but if you are interested in me, please feel free to contact me.

 ---